Howard Doyle Berry: Reputation

+Film career

 In 1970, the biker exploitation film Hells Angels 69 was released starring Sonny Barger and the other members of the Hells Angels Oakland chapter as themselves.
 Inspired by the box office success of Hells Angels 69, the film producer George Fras decided to shoot a low-budget biker exploitation film, The Proud Rider, in the Toronto area starring Art Hindle and with members of the Oshawa and Toronto chapters of Satan's Choice playing themselves.
 The production of The Proud Rider was a troubled one as on the first day of shooting, 3 October 1970, the Toronto police arrested a Satan's Choice biker on the set.
 Berry, who played himself in The Proud Rider, was a disruptive presence on the set who refused to take direction and constantly engaged in bizarre antics designed to shock and appall the film crew and actors.
 When the other members of Satan's Choice dropped their pants and underwear out of hope of shocking a script girl, Berry felt upstaged so he bit off the head of a live garter snake out of the hopes he could shock the script girl even more.
 Chester Stocki, the scriptwriter on The Proud Rider, told the journalist Paul King in December 1970 that he was "scared, scared, scared.
 Just look at them".
 Stocki stated that the Satan's Choice bikers were the worst gang of thugs he had ever seen, and that Berry was the worst of the lot as he was completely out of control.
 Berry disregarded the rules on wearing safety helmets when riding his motorcycles and filmed all of his riding scenes without a helmet, which the director permitted as Berry refused to take any direction.
 When The Proud Rider was released in 1971, it was a hit in Toronto as audiences flocked to see a film set in and filmed in Toronto and Oshawa, but a box office bomb everywhere else with critics condemning the acting as atrociously bad and the plot as a "ramshackle melodrama".